Title 810 | Chapter 003 | Regulation 020REG

 (a) What this administrative regulation does:

-The administrative regulation establishes procedures by which individuals participating in horse racing are licensed by the Kentucky Horse Racing and Gaming Corporation ("KHRGC"), when they may be licensed, and that a license applicant may request a waiver based on their current licenses.
+This administrative regulation establishes procedures by which individuals participating in horse racing are licensed by the Kentucky Horse Racing and Gaming Corporation ("KHRGC"), including who may be licensed, when they may be licensed, and licensing fees.

 (b) The necessity of this administrative regulation:

-This regulation is necessary to ensure the integrity of horse racing in Kentucky by providing additional, more efficient options for the KHRGC and licensees participating in horse racing to issue or obtain a license.
+This regulation is necessary to ensure the integrity of horse racing in Kentucky by ensuring that KHRGC has a framework for issuing licenses and individuals who must be licensed to participate in horse racing have a framework for obtaining licenses.

 (c) How this administrative regulation conforms to the content of the authorizing statutes: